MVJ-Dev/NBA_notifications_AWS/README.md

 3. Select a **Protocol**:
    - **For Email** 📧:
      - Choose **Email**.
-     - Enter a valid email address.
    - **For SMS (phone number)** 📱:
      - Choose **SMS**.
-     - Enter a valid phone number in international format (e.g., +1234567890).
+     - Enter a valid phone number.
 4. Click **Create Subscription**.
-5. If you selected **Email**:
-   - Check the inbox of the provided email address.
-   - Confirm the subscription by clicking the confirmation link in the email.
-6. For **SMS**, the subscription will be active immediately.

 ### **Create the SNS Publish Policy** 🛡️
 1. Open the **IAM service** in the **AWS Management Console**.